rgwan/librech551/README.md

 Build:Type 'make' in "usbisp" directory.

-Install: Copy isptool to PATH by yourself.
+Install: Copy wchisptool to PATH by yourself.

 In Linux, there's no driver required.